dwdas9/home/articles/Docker/04-BitnamiSpark_Volume_Hive.md

 <img src="images/custom-image-2024-06-16-02-28-44.png" alt="Mounted volumes" style="border: 2px solid #555; border-radius: 8px; box-shadow: 0 8px 16px rgba(0, 0, 0, 0.2); max-width: 100%; height: auto; margin: 20px;">

 ### Check Permissions for /user/hive/warehouse

-The `/user/hive/warehouse` is the mounted folder we created.
-The user `dwdas` should have the right permissions for this folder in all three containers.
-To check, connect to the prompt of each container and run this command:
+The `/user/hive/warehouse` folder is the mounted directory we created.
+The user `dwdas` should have the correct permissions for this folder in all three containers.
+To check this, connect to each container through the terminal using either:

-To connect, either log in through the Docker EXEC window or from the command prompt.
-Replace `spark-master` with `spark-worker-1/2`.

 ```bash
 docker exec -it spark-master bash
 ```

+Or through Docker Desktop's EXEC tab.

 Then run: